House of Desires: Festival Theatre

-The Sainete primero de palacio, sung in between the end of the first act and the beginning of the second, depicts —in the course of 202 verses— life according to Sor Juana's peculiar perspective from within the viceregal court, which she experienced first hand during the governmental reign of Antonio Sebastián of Toledo Molina and Salazar.
-The Second Interlude differs little from the first, however, the literary value of both reside in that they are deemed as excellent testimonies of palace life at the time, and they introduced a theatric device which was previously unheard of in Spanish-American theater: substituting simulated gossip on stage for public comments.
-The Segunda sainete uses the well-known technique of the "play-within-the-play", and in the same breathe alludes to the great struggles and labors of that time.
-In addition to this, the piece makes several allusions to classical Spanish literature.
-For example, reference is made to La Celestina, a piece that was written by Agustín of Salazar and Torres, and of which Sor Juana herself wrote the ending for (this was not the work by Fernando de Rojas that was banned).
-Sor Juana also affectionately pokes fun at another contemporary playwright of the monk, Francisco de Acevedo.
+The Sainete primero de palacio, sung in between the end of the first act and the beginning of the second, depicts —in the course of 202 verses— life according to Sor Juana's peculiar perspective from within the viceregal court, which she experienced first-hand during the governmental reign of Antonio Sebastián of Toledo Molina and Salazar.
+The Second Interlude differs little from the first; the literary value of both lie in the fact that they are deemed excellent testimonies of palace life at the time.
+They introduced a theatrical device which was previously unheard of in Spanish-American theater: substituting simulated gossip on stage for public comments.
+The Segunda sainete uses the well-known technique of the "play-within-the-play", and also alludes to the great struggles and labors of the era.
+The play also makes several allusions to classical Spanish literature.
+For example, reference is made to La Celestina, a piece written by Agustín of Salazar and Torres, and for which Sor Juana herself wrote the ending (this was not the work by Fernando de Rojas; that was banned).
+Sor Juana also affectionately pokes fun at another contemporary playwright of the monastery, Francisco de Acevedo.
 Both sainetes are deemed magnificent examples of literary irony and Sor Juana's admiration for the Spanish theatre's finest.

 House of Desire concludes with Sarao of Four Nations, which consists of three hundred sung versus in which Spaniards, Italians, Mexicans and Black citizens dance and praise those in the seat of honor to conclude the festivities.
-The Italian scholar Alexandra Riccio writes that Sor Juana, indirectly criticized various socio-political aspects of the colonial system, of which ended with her receiving orders and reproaches from her superiors to stop writing.
-An example of this can be observed in this evening party scene, in which, according to the Italian scholar, the New Spain caste order is subtly critiqued.
-Riccio herself also suggests a parallel between Sor Juana and the insurgent Friar Servando Teresa of Mier, who was censored in the same manner as Sor Juana, after a controversial sermon regarding the origins of the Virgin of Guadalupe in 1794.
+The Italian scholar Alexandra Riccio writes that Sor Juana indirectly criticized various socio-political aspects of the colonial system, which ended with her receiving reproaches from her superiors and orders to stop writing.
+An example of this can be observed in this evening party scene, in which, according to Riccio, the New Spain caste order is subtly critiqued.
+Riccio also suggests a parallel between Sor Juana and the insurgent Friar Servando Teresa of Mier, who was censored in the same manner as Sor Juana, after a controversial sermon regarding the origins of the Virgin of Guadalupe in 1794.